The new Tudor Pelagos FXD GMT Zulu Time x Marine Nationale

 The new Pelagos FXD GMT

 Today, Tudor releases its second official Marine Nationale watch, the new Pelagos FXD GMT Zulu Time.
-And while the blue FXD model was dedicated to the French Navy’s combat swimmers, this time Tudor presents a watch to answer the needs of pilots from personnel of the Aéronautique Navale, also known as the French Naval Aviation.
+And while the blue FXD model was dedicated to the French Navy’s combat swimmers, this time, Tudor presents a watch to answer the needs of pilots of the Aéronautique Navale, also known as the French Naval Aviation.
 And that means a military pilot’s watch with a GMT function – a first for the FXD collection and the Pelagos range in general.

 While introducing a long-expected traveller’s complication to the Pelagos collection, the new Pelagos FXD GMT doesn’t hide its military roots and its connection with the rest of the FXD collection, starting with its titanium case.
 Measuring 42mm in diameter, with a thickness of 12.7mm (in fact, it is 0.1mm thinner than a Black Bay 58 GMT), the case is made of grade 2 titanium (central case) and grade 5 titanium (caseback), with entirely brushed surfaces, giving it the necessary tool-watch look you’d expect.
-The main design element of the FXD collection, which gave it its name, is retained, meaning that you’ll find fixed lug bars machine into the case for maximum rigidity.
+The main design element of the FXD collection, which gave it its name, is retained, meaning that you’ll find fixed lug bars machined into the case for maximum rigidity.
 Shaped as an extension of the lugs, they are key to the model’s characteristic silhouette.

-The rest of the case is standard Tudor FXD, with a 200m water-resistance, a flat sapphire crystal with anti-reflective coating, a screw-down crown and a screwed caseback.
-The back is engraved with the logo of the Marine Nationale and “M.N.24” for “Marine Nationale 2024” indicating the year of production of each batch of the watch.
+The rest of the case is standard Tudor FXD, with 200m water-resistance, a flat sapphire crystal with anti-reflective coating, a screw-down crown and a screwed caseback.
+The back is engraved with the logo of the Marine Nationale and “M.N.24” for “Marine Nationale 2024”, indicating the year of production of each batch of the watch.

 Moving to the dial, familiar Pelagos and FXD traits are present, such as the blocky applied markers and the snowflake handset.
 All are generously coated with beige Super-LumiNova (the date disc is colour-coordinated) and have a blue luminescence, contrasting with the green luminous emission of the 24-hour hand and graduation on the 24-hour bezel.
 The main novelty is, of course, the bright orange lacquered, arrow-shaped GMT hand.
 And rest assured that, as all previous GMT watches by Tudor, this Pelagos FXD GMT Zulu Time is a true GMT with the crown adjusting the one-hour increment local hour hand (linked to the date) and the rest of the functions.
 No office-like GMT are allowed at Tudor.